Secretary of the Smithsonian Institution

 Building on the Smithsonian’s core strengths, the strategic plan has renewed its commitment to education, understanding the causes and effects of global change and expanding access to the Smithsonian’s vast expertise and collections.
 In the process, the Smithsonian is becoming a leader in the use of new digital communications and imaging technology.

-Since coming to the Smithsonian, the Secretary has emphasized the development of collaborations with universities and other organizations.
+The Secretary has emphasized the development of collaborations with universities and other organizations.
 Examples include the Global Tiger Initiative with the World Bank, accessioning of the Space Shuttle Discovery with NASA and the Haiti Cultural Recovery Project with the State Department.
 In 2012, the Smithsonian opened the Smithsonian-Mason School of Conservation in Front Royal, Va., in partnership with George Mason University.
 As part of a degree program, students conduct research on endangered species with Smithsonian scientists.

 Clough was a member of the faculty at Duke University, Stanford University and Virginia Tech.
 He served as head of the department of civil engineering and dean of the College of Engineering at Virginia Tech and as provost at the University of Washington.